Vihaan314/VMap/README.md

 Note the 7s position because it is greater than the 5 but less than the 9.
 <br><br>
 <strong>Adding:</strong>
-If we want to append the number 4, we traverse the binary tree while comparing keys.
-The most common way to traversing a binary tree is a DFS in-order traveral.
-The process looks like: 4 is less than the 5 (root) so we move to the left branch.
-Then the 4 is greater than the 2 so we move to the right sub-branch, and its right child is empty so that becomes 4.
+If we want to append the number 4, we traverse the binary tree by comparing keys.
+The most common ways of traversing a binary tree are an in-order traveral or a direct traversal till we reach an empty child node.
+These processes approximately look like: 4 is less than the 5 (root) so we move to the left branch.
+Then the 4 is greater than the 2 so we move to the right sub-branch, and its right child is non existant so that becomes 4.

            5
          /   \